 Before opening a private practice, Macy began her career with the Office of Criminal Conflict and Civil Regional Counsel, 4th District as a Forensic Social Worker and policy advisor.
 In that role, she helped families navigate the dependency system, advised on new and existing policy, lobbied on behalf of the agency, and continues some of her work in a volunteer capacity as a fierce advocate for family preservation.
-Macy also worked as a therapist with the wonderful organization, Tykes and Teens in Martin County, FL.
+Macy also worked as a therapist with the wonderful organization, Tykes and Teens in Martin County.

 As a policy advocate and lobbyist, Macy has testified before multiple state congressional hearings to help adoptees gain access to their original birth certificates.
 She has also met with many state and National representatives to help leaders understand the impact and importance of post-adoption issues.
 Macy served on the board of Directors for the national organization, American Adoption Congress